AIE-Guild/GreenWall/README.md

 - Bridging

-  Replication of chat events within one guild into the guild, achievement, and officer chat of another guild.
+  Replication of chat events within one guild into the guild and officer chat of another guild.

 - Confederation